Here are the top Institutional holders of The Allstate Corporation (ALL) shares

-The Allstate Corporation (NYSE: ALL) is -19.72% lower on its value in year-to-date trading and has touched a low of $103.20 and a high of $142.15 in the current 52-week trading range.
+The Allstate Corporation (NYSE: ALL) is -18.85% lower on its value in year-to-date trading and has touched a low of $103.20 and a high of $142.15 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The ALL stock was last observed hovering at around $108.64 in the last trading session, with the day’s gains setting it 0.22% off its average median price target of $135.50 for the next 12 months.
-It is also 30.66% off the consensus price target high of $157.00 offered by 22 analysts, but current levels are -8.86% lower than the price target low of $100.00 for the same period.
+The ALL stock was last observed hovering at around $110.51 in the last trading session, with the day’s loss setting it -0.47% off its average median price target of $135.50 for the next 12 months.
+It is also 29.91% off the consensus price target high of $157.00 offered by 22 analysts, but current levels are -10.04% lower than the price target low of $100.00 for the same period.

 Sponsored